Spinach Seeds - 'New Zealand'

 Average rating:Write a review | Read all reviews

-Vegetable Description: The first record of this spinach-like plant is found in the records of Captain Cook's first voyage around the world in 1770.
+About New Zealand Spinach: The first record of this spinach-like plant is found in the records of Captain Cook's first voyage around the world in 1770.
 Sir Joseph Banks, one of Cook's men, discovered it growing and brought it with him back to England; he later presented it to the Kew Gardens as a new variety of spinach.
 Cook's sailors made use of this plant in following voyages to provide nutrition and prevent scurvy.

 Write a review | Read all reviews